Can the Aeotec Z-Wave repeater solve the issue of Smart Home devices failing to do what you tell them to?

 If you think you need a Z-Wave range extender or booster, you’re probably right.
 For a long time, I cursed my home automation network – both the scheduled automations and the verbal ones I was asking Google Home and Alexa to execute.
 Turns out, even though I don’t have a large house (170sq meter rancher), and I have loads of Z-Wave devices to hop across, it just wasn’t enough.

-- Aeotec Range Extender 6 review – can it solve the issue of Smart Home devices failing to do what you tell them to?
+- Can the Aeotec Z-Wave repeater solve the issue of Smart Home devices failing to do what you tell them to?

 - What is the range of Z-Wave and Z-Wave Plus?